pulumi/pulumi-vsphere/docs/_index.md

 minimizing the issues that can arise from the flexibility in how an individual object's name or inventory path can be supplied.

-There are several data sources (such as [`vsphere.Datacenter`](https://www.terraform.io/docs/providers/vsphere/d/datacenter.html), [`vsphere.Host`](https://www.terraform.io/docs/providers/vsphere/d/host.html), [`vsphere.ResourcePool`](https://www.terraform.io/docs/providers/vsphere/d/resource_pool.html), [`vsphere.getDatastore`](https://www.terraform.io/docs/providers/vsphere/d/datastore.html), and
+There are several functions (such as [`vsphere.Datacenter`](https://www.terraform.io/docs/providers/vsphere/d/datacenter.html), [`vsphere.Host`](https://www.terraform.io/docs/providers/vsphere/d/host.html), [`vsphere.ResourcePool`](https://www.terraform.io/docs/providers/vsphere/d/resource_pool.html),
+[`vsphere.getDatastore`](https://www.terraform.io/docs/providers/vsphere/d/datastore.html), and
 [`vsphere.getNetwork`](https://www.terraform.io/docs/providers/vsphere/d/network.html)) that assist with searching for a specific resource.
-For usage details on a specific data source, look for a link in the provider documentation.
+For usage details on a specific function, look for a link in the provider documentation.
 In addition, most vSphere resources in Pulumi supply the managed object ID (or UUID, when it makes more sense) as the `id` attribute, which can be supplied to downstream